-The site is currently a large open area that provides an attractive, if unkempt, setting for the existing residential areas.
-The area is generally relatively overgrown and the existing tree belt is not actively managed.
-The removal of the existing tree belt and construction of a new road and houses will impact on the existing character of the area.
-However, over time the landscaping proposed will help to integrate the development into its setting and will be an improvement on the currently unkempt state of the land.
+The site is currently largely unkempt with an open grassed area and overgrown former garden area.
+The shelterbelt is not actively managed.
+The removal of the existing tree belt and construction of a new road and houses will impact on the existing character of the area but does provide an opportunity to replace the tree belt with more suitable species.
+Over time the new landscaping will help to integrate the development into its setting.